 Third, let’s consider the series logo.
 The first one could be by Ira Schnapp, though I don’t think it is because of the uneven shapes of some letters, particularly the S in COMICS.
 Other letters are also inconsistent in weight with some parts thicker than others.
 I don’t think that’s something Ira Schnapp would have done.

 Ira also lettered the splash page titles that began appearing on issue #71: “Your Two Favorite Heroes” “and” “in One Adventure Together!”
-And, of course, that’s Ira’s revamped Superman logo, though not his work on the Batman one.
+And, of course, that’s Ira’s revamped Superman logo, though not his work on the Batman one, which was designed by Jerry Robinson.
 This was used for many years.

 In the second and concluding part of this article I’ll investigate Ira’s story lettering.
 Other Ira Schnapp articles you might enjoy can be found on the COMICS CREATION page of my blog.